chevah/geck/content/index.rst

 :url: /index.html
 :save_as: index.html

-These pages describe the style and other guides used in Chevah project.
+These pages describe the guides used in Chevah project.
-They also include some notes about the whole software development process.
+They include programming style guides but also notes about the working on the project as a whole.

 The content might be pedantic, but we hope that by following these guide you will find easier to collaborate and improve the quality of code and work.

-There is a page with common rules and a special page for each language or technology used by the project.
+Here are the overall rules of the project:

+* Simple things should be simple, complex things should be possible.
+  (Alan Key)

+Based on previous rule the project should fit simple needs but also be able to scale for more complex usage.

 Please note that these guides are continuously updated according to latest best practices.